-Corporate & Other is expected to generate a larger pre-tax loss in 2024 compared to the prior year, primarily from the non-recurrence of litigation provision releases recorded in the fourth quarter of 2023.
-Results in Corporate & Other are expected to continue being impacted by valuation and timing differences on positions that are economically hedged, but do not meet hedge accounting requirements.
-Corporate & Other is expected to retain certain funding and liquidity impacts, which are expected to be around \in 0.2 billion for full year 2024, and to also record the reversal of noncontrolling interests, primarily from DWS.
-Shareholder expenses are expected to be around \in 0.6 billion for 2024.
+Corporate & Other is expected to generate a larger pre-tax loss in 2024 compared to the prior year 2023, primarily from the Postbank takeover litigation provision and other litigation matters.
+Corporate & Other will continue to retain shareholder expenses, which are expected to be around € 0.6 billion for the full year 2024.
+Corporate & Other will also continue to retain certain funding and liquidity impacts, expected to be € 0.2 billion for full year 2024, and will maintain the reversal of noncontrolling interests, primarily from DWS.
+In addition, results in Corporate & Other will continue to be impacted by valuation and timing differences on positions that are economically hedged, but do not meet hedge accounting requirements.